therobertc/oef-sdk-python/docs/source/user/tutorial.rst

 .. code-block:: python

-    from oef.schema import DataModel, Description
+    from oef.schema import DataModel, Description, AttributeSchema
-    echo_model = DataModel("echo", [], "echo data service.")
+    echo_feature = AttributeSchema("does_echo", bool, True, "Whether the service agent can do echo or not.") echo_model = DataModel("echo", [echo_feature], "echo data service.")
-    echo_description = Description({}, echo_model)
+    echo_description = Description({"does_echo": True}, echo_model)

 Our data model ``echo_model`` is very straightforward.
-It has an empty list of `attribute schema`, just to make the example simpler.
+It has only one boolean attribute, `"does_echo"`, that specify if a service can answer to an echo request.

 The ``echo_description`` is the instantiation of our abstract data model ``echo`` and defined accordingly.
+Since our service provides the echo service, we set the ``"does_echo"`` field to ``True`` such that it will be discoverable by other agents.

+For further details, please look at the documentation of :class:`~oef.schema.AttributeSchema`, :class:`~oef.schema.DataModel` and :class:`~oef.schema.Description`.

 Register the service
 ````````````````````

-Now that we have a description of our service, let's register our service agent to the OEF:
+Now that we have a description of our service, let's register our service agent to the OEF, by using
+:func:`~oef.agents.Agent.register_service`:

 .. code-block:: python

-    server_agent.register_service(echo_description)
+    msg_id = 0
+    server_agent.register_service(msg_id, echo_description)

 This instruction will notify the OEF Node that there is a new service available.
+The message id ``msg_id``
+parameter will be used by the OEF Node to reference that request if something goes badly.

 When another agent makes a query on the ``echo_model``, if the ``echo_description``
-satisfies the constraint of that query,
-then our agent will be one of the results of that query.
+satisfies the constraint of the query's constraints, then our agent will be one of the results.

 Run the agent